reymon359/how-to-live/docs/Question everything. do not take anything for granted/index.md

 [Categories:](../Categories/index.md) [Learning](../Categories/Learning.md)
-# Question everything. do not take anything for granted
+# Question everything.
+Do not take anything for granted

 Question everything. do not take anything for granted, do not accept a "this is so because it is so" as an answer